-Starting this year, the Best Illusion of the YearSM Contest will bring the creativity of the illusion creator community all around the world.
-To accomplish this, the Contest will become an annual online event, in which anybody with an internet connection can participate!
-No matter where you live, you can participate as a contestant, and/or vote for the Top 3 winners yourself!
+In 2015, the Best Illusion of the YearSM Contest became an annual online event, with the goal of bringing the creativity of the illusion creator community all around the world.
+Anybody with an internet connection can now participate!
+No matter where you live, you can be a contestant, and/or vote for the Top 3 winners!

-- Slide presentation, or succession of images, with a voice over (or written text, if you prefer)
+- A slide presentation, or succession of images, with a voice over (or written text, if you prefer)

 An international panel of impartial judges will rate all the videos and narrow them down to the Top 10.
 Then, online voters around the world will choose their favorite illusions from the Top 10 finalists.
 All Top 10 finalists will receive a commemorative plaque.
 In addition, the Top 3 winners will receive cash prizes: $3,000 for first place; $2,000 for second place, and $1,000 for third place.